 Some of the most common occupations requiring a BLS certification include:

-- Doctors, Nurses, and Hospital Workers: almost everyone working in a hospital (at least with a patient-facing role) will be required to obtain a BLS certification and/or other related certifications, such as an ACLS (advanced cardiac cardiovascular life support).
+- Doctors, Nurses, and Hospital Workers: almost everyone working in a hospital (at least with a patient-facing role) will be required to obtain a BLS certification and/or other related certifications, such as an Advanced Cardiac Life Support (ACLS).
 Doctors, nurses, and medical assistants will all need to know how to keep a patient alive until additional help becomes accessible.
 Individuals working in the emergency room (ER) will likely require further training.

 - Paramedics and EMTs: these individuals do most of their work in the field, rather than in the actual hospital, meaning their BLS training is crucial.
 Advanced paramedics will require additional certifications as well.